sdcscripts/terraform-az-privatelink-sqldb/README.md

 The key points and features are:

 - **Easy Run**: There is a `terraform.tfvars.example` file which you should rename to `terraform.tfvars` and you will then need to set the passwords for the vmadmin and sqladmin accounts.
 All other variable entries can be used or you can optionally set them to new values if you wish.
-Afterwards, simply run Terraform init, Terraform Apply  and it will deploy into UK South.
+Afterwards, simply run Terraform init, Terraform Apply  and it will deploy into East US.

 - **Network Security Group Rules**: This deployment will automatically attach an NSG rule to the VM that is created which means port 3389 will be open publically.
 Be aware of this, you may wish to disallow this and set up alternative methods to remote to the VM such as Azure Bastion, VPN or Expressroute.